derlin/phrasal/README.md

 ## Tools available

-**Crawlers**
+**HtmlConverters**

-* `phrasal.Crawler` \
+* `phrasal.BsConverter` \
-A "crawler" built upon `BeautifulSoup` that exact text found on the page.
+A converter built upon `BeautifulSoup` that exact text found on the HTML.
+Text from code blocks, scripts or styles is ignored.
 It deals cleverly with encodings and always delivers text in UTF-8.
-As a bonus, it is able to find, resolve (i.e. make absolute) and return all "text links" (links pointing to other web pages with potential text, so no images, scripts or the like).

-* `phrasal.JustextCrawler` \
+* `phrasal.JustextConverter` \
-a crawler that in addition to what the basic `Crawler` does, uses `justext` to remove boilerplate content and preserve mainly text containing full sentences.
+a converter based on [`justext`](https://pypi.org/project/jusText/), that try to spot and remove boilerplate content.
+By default, it only keeps "good" paragraph, that is text long enough to be a full sentences and with a low link density.

 **Normalizers**